Immortal Samsara: Plot

-Eventually, war between the Immortals & the Demons broke out.
-The Immortal army was commanded by the 3 Sovereign Lords, the Primordial Heavenly Emperor, Star Deity Huan-Qin, & Celestial Deity Bei-Ming led by Lord Ying-Yuan.
+Eventually, war between the Immortals and the Demons broke out.
+The Immortal army was commanded by the 4 Sovereign Lords, the Primordial Heavenly Emperor, Star Deity Huan-Qin, Celestial Deity Bei-Ming and Lord Ying-Yuan.
 The battle was fierce.
 Demons were using demon serpent Wu-Wang to try to destroy the pillars of Heaven.
-Yan-Dan, Yu Mo, & Li-Mu were in the palace of the main pillar of Heaven & saw it was crumbling.
-Yan-Dan used her Immortal powers to shore up the pillar with the help of Yu Mo & Li-Mu.
-Lord Ying-Yuan & Star Deity Huan-Qin fought Wu-Wang to stop it from destroying the pillars.
-During the battle, most of the leaders were killed, but the war was won, at great loss, & peace was restored to the Heavenly Realm.
-Celestial Deity Bei-Ming was bought back to his palace & was in great pain.
+Yan-Dan, Yu Mo, and Li-Mu were in the palace of the main pillar of Heaven and saw it was crumbling.
+Yan-Dan used her Immortal powers to shore up the pillar with the help of Yu Mo and Li-Mu.
+Lord Ying-Yuan and Star Deity Huan-Qin fought Wu-Wang to stop it from destroying the pillars.
+During the battle, most of the leaders were killed, but the war was won, at great loss, and peace was restored to the Heavenly Realm.
+Celestial Deity Bei-Ming was bought back to his palace and was in great pain.
 Heavenly healers were unable to cure him.
-Yan-Dan & Yu Mo were by his side to try & comfort him in his pain.
-His Immortal spirit was damaged & shattered beyond repair.
-Yan-Dan used her lotus powers to bring him out of his delirium & calm him to a lucid state of mind.
+Yan-Dan and Yu Mo were by his side to try and comfort him in his pain.
+His Immortal spirit was damaged and shattered beyond repair.
+Yan-Dan used her lotus powers to bring him out of his delirium and calm him to a lucid state of mind.
 Yu Mo was Bei-Ming's disciple.
 Bei-Ming had used his magical Artifact to save Yu Mo as a promise to the Nine Fin tribe who he was great friends with.
-Yu Mo & Yan-Dan were able to bid Bei-Ming a tearful goodbye before he passed away.
-Lord Ying-Yuan was blinded & poisoned by the flame of Wu-Wang during the fight.
-The flame poison would make him go crazy & eventually, he would die.
+Yu Mo and Yan-Dan were able to bid Bei-Ming a tearful goodbye before he died.
+Lord Ying-Yuan was blinded and poisoned by the flame of Wu-Wang during the fight.
+The flame poison would make him go crazy and eventually, he would die.
 The only cure was the heart blood of a Four-leaf lotus.
 Lord Ying-Yuan refused to risk the life of the twin lotus sisters to save himself.
-He was ashamed of the great loss of his companions & other heavenly soldiers.
-He left in despair, went to the Land under the Horizon & chained himself to the sacred tree, to await death.
+He was ashamed of the great loss of his companions and other heavenly soldiers.
+He left in despair, went to the Land under the Horizon and chained himself to the sacred tree, to await death.